meetjestad/mjs_backend_design/README.md

 `--build` and docker will recreate (if needed) the running container with the most recently build image.

+To rebuild just one container, add its name, e.g.:

+	docker-compose up -d --build ttn-kafka-decoder

-Note that currently the kafka image has no persistent storage set up, so recreating the kafka image will remove data from the kafka queues.
+Note that currently the kafka and elasticsearch images have no persistent storage set up, so recreating the kafka image will remove data from the kafka queues.

 Running outside of docker
 -------------------------